qzi/qzi.github.io/source/_posts/technology/hexo-go.md

-# Force to refresh the browser
+# Force to Refresh the Browser
 Presss `Shift + Command + R` to force to refresh the browser(Chrome) to test the result in Mac

 Presss `Option + Command + R` to force to refresh the browser(Safari) to test the result in Mac